UWCNuclear/DetectorEfficiency/README.md

 Instructions are on the GitHub page and in the README file.

-# Doing the efficiency calibration for real germanium detector arrays
+# Doing the Efficiency Calibration of Real Germanium Detector Arrays
 Four data files are included in this repository:

 *GRIFFIN* array at TRIUMF, Vancouver, Canada (16 germanium clover detectors, 16 x 4 = 64 germanium crystals)